HungryTurtleCode/htc_website/jekyll/_drafts/parallax-deploy-npm.md

 {% endraw %}{% endhighlight %}

 Here we tell it to use the airbnb configuration and the prettier configuration defaults and supply it will a few extra rules in the "rules" property.
 These are just a few that I like to use.
 You can see a whole list of [rules for eslint here](https://eslint.org/docs/rules/).

+It will also install the eslint plugin for jest that will allow eslint to be aware of jest syntax (when we use jest: true in the env of our .eslintrc).
+If we don't install that plugin eslint will shout at us that the jest global functions like
+{% ihighlight javascript %}{% raw %}
+expect()
+{% endraw %}{% endihighlight %} and
+{% ihighlight javascript %}{% raw %}
+test()
+{% endraw %}{% endihighlight %} don't exist.
+So it's a pretty good idea to add it.

 You can also create an
 {% ihighlight bash %}{% raw %}